cakezonesee/cakezonesee/README.md

 - 📫 How to reach me: by email: **Potsawat.cake@hotmail.com** or by mobile: 095-1341394

-- 📄 Know about my experiences - having knowledges and abilities in using C language to build anotomate systems with Arduino
+- 📄 Know about my experiences - having knowledges and abilities in using C language to build automate systems with Arduino

 - ⚡ Fun fact **I love playing basketball but not really watch it.**